4 Sleep Apnea Lifestyle Changes You Should Make

 Ancient humans did not eat three meals a day.
 Yale University history professor Paul Freedman says that the concept of three meals a day is mostly a product of popular culture.
 However, this model does not account for the kind of life we live today.
 It is one of the reasons why the American snacking industry rakes in around $80 billion annually.

 Being overweight is one of the main risk factors for sleep apnea.
-If you are looking to reduce your weight, here is a possible strategy to help you eat less to sleep more.
+If you are looking for weight loss tips or just trying to maintain healthy body weight, here are possible strategies to help you eat less to sleep more.

 Along with keto and paleo diets, intermittent fasting is one of the most talked-about diets out there in 2020.
 This diet is not a question of what you eat, but when.
 Different people do this in different ways, but the key is consistency.